la toyah gill interviewla toyah gill interview 3

 I don’t have a goal, I have a mission and it is not for my life but for the waters and the winds never to stop.
 It is for LIFE.

-It is simple, yet indescribable.
-It’s the flow of life, non stop need for motion.
 I need to confront and share visions on what is not, what is not yet, which will inevitably be, and I want to delay it.

 photo credits: Fenia Kotsopoulou, Gill Latoyah